Crework/ML-Resources/README.md

 ### What to do next

 Get started with Deep Learning now.
 Crework gives you access to organized free resources to get started with Deep Learning.
-Given below are the resources to get started with them:
+Just go to the repository mentioned below.:

 [Free Deep Learning Resources](https://github.com/Crework/Deep-Learning-Resources)